-Another school year means the beginning of crazy schedules for parents.
-Hours of work in the office ends with weekday evenings packed tight with helping kids with schoolwork, logging reading minutes, preparing a healthy dinner and baths.
+Going back to school means the return of crazy schedules for parents.
+Hours of work in the office ends with weekday evenings packed tight with helping kids with schoolwork, logging reading minutes, preparing a healthy dinner, and then bath and bedtime routines.

 Busy weekdays blend into the weekend that’s equally packed with back-to-back sports games, school projects and maybe, maybe some downtime.
 For parents, the work never really ends.